glendonintendo/challenge1-horiseon-accessibility/README.md

         background-color: #2589bd;
     }
     ```
-* removed rulesets altogether that did not have any bearing on styles:
+* Removed rulesets altogether that did not have any bearing on styles:
     ```
     p {
         font-size: 16px;